 The HighPoint Software includes the HighPoint driver and RAID Management.
+HighPoint driver and RAID Management need to be used together.

-● HighPoint driver Overview
+- HighPoint driver Overview

 The HighPoint driver is used for the AIC to communicate with the operating system.
 This driver enables the operating system to recognize AIC, ensuring that it loads and operates correctly in the operating system.